rawsashimi1604/sushi-gateway-docs/docs/plugins/rate-limit.md

 # Rate Limiting Plugin

-The Rate Limiting plugin is used to control the number of API requests a client can make over a specified period.
+The Rate Limiting (`rate_limit`) plugin is used to control the number of API requests a client can make over a specified period.
 This ensures fair usage, protects upstream services from excessive load, and enhances security.

 ## How It Works